Page updated 5th December 2016

 Before Western Way was built in 1961, Frog Street ran from the Exe Island tunnel under New Bridge Street to the top end of Edmund Street.
-It was so named after the many frogs that frequented the marshy ground which originally lived on the marshy banks of the Exe.
-Frog Street now runs from the Exe Bridge roundabout, by Bonhay Road, under a new underpass for New Bridge Street up to approximately where the dual carriageway system of Western Way splits as it approaches the Exe Bridges.
-The map below, shows Frog Street as it was in the late 19th Century.
+According to Hoskins, It was so named after the many frogs that frequented the marshy ground which originally lived on the marshy banks of the Exe.
+From the 15th Century, Frog Street was lined with merchant houses, inhabited by merchants, and wealthy fullers from the mills.

 The 1832 cholera outbreak was relatively kind to Frog Street as only 5 deaths were recorded, one of which was off the street.
 Although the practice of dipping for water from the leats had ceased, in 1879, Frog Street residents still obtained water from wells.
 The Sanitary Committee ordered one well at Day's Court, Frog Street to be closed after water analysis found it to be contaminated.
-In the same year, the Streets Commitee recommended a public fountain be provided in Frog Street by the bridge.
+In the same year, the Streets Committee recommended a public fountain be provided in Frog Street by the tunnel.
 Typhoid was still a regular visitor to the city, and more effort was being applied to eradicating it.
-The St Edmund's School was on the south side of Frog Street - it had a tiny playground wedged between the school, St Edmund's Church and other buildings.
+St Edmund's School was on the south side of Frog Street–it had a tiny playground wedged between the school, St Edmund's Church and other buildings.

 Beerhouse - Lee